theroshanron/facebook_ads_marketing_mastery/Guide to create facebook Ads.md

   - Split test with call to action button such as "Get directions" or "Call now"
   - Add a great value proposition

+### Split Testing 101
+- Always test with one variable to see the difference
+- Duplicate the Ad set/ Campaign to manually split test
+  - Edit only one variable
+- An audience overlap could happen and people will see same ad multiple times
+  - Exclude audience at the ad set level
+- Select the A/B test while creating campaign and select the campaign objective as well as variable you want so automatically split test
+- Focus on measurable hypothesis
+- Big enough audience for the test and use ideal time frame like 4-5 days